mariochampion/gitmynotes/README.md

 ## to do
 write real instructions

-add image capability
+consolidate scripts into one
+create config file

-do some error catching (bad names, non numbers in maxnotes, etc)
+use min of maxnotes and count of notes do some error catching (bad names, non numbers in maxnotes, etc) add image capability

 ## Usage
+TBD

 ## Getting Started